extism/ruby-sdk/README.md

 #=> Copying extism.h to /usr/local/include/extism.h
 ```

 > **Note**: This library has breaking changes and targets 1.0 of the runtime.
-For the time being, install the runtime from our nightly development builds on git: `sudo extism lib install --version git`
+For the time being, install the runtime from our nightly development builds on git: `sudo extism lib install --version git`.

-### Install the Rubygem
+### Install the Gem

 Add this library to your [Gemfile](https://bundler.io/):